"a quick note to thank you for another excellent trip. Good birds and good fun."...... Mrs E, Scotland, May 2007

 Few of the many thousands of tourists who visit this archipelago stray far from its sun-kissed shores.
 But the volcanic grey sands which give the beaches a very unusual appearance are just a tiny part of the natural wonders of the Canaries.
 Dormant volcanoes, remote mountain valleys, cloud forests and deserts combine with endemic birds to make this a holiday not to be missed.

 On Tenerife, a journey of less than an hour takes us from the coast, through euphorbia scrub, past numerous extinct small volcanoes, into pine forests and finally to the foot of Mount Teide.
-At 12,198 feet it is the highest mountain in Spain.
+At 12,198 feet it is the highest Spanish mountain.

 Fuerteventura’s dry climate has produced a very different landscape, which more closely resembles North Africa than the western islands.
 The birdlife too is very different and is characterised by those species which prefer dry stony deserts and sand dunes.
 Furthermore, it is home to the most restricted of all the endemics, the Fuerteventura Chat.